tp-0604/Data-Engineering-and-EDA/README.md

 ## ⚙️ Environment Variables

-Create a `.env` file in the project root with your database credentials:
+Create a `.env` file in the project root with your Postgres database credentials:
 ```
 DB_HOST=your_host
 DB_PORT=5432